The C Interfaces:

 prepend this path to target_file_name

-to form a new target_file_name
+to form a new target_file_name.

-does not exist,
+target_file_name does not exist,

 then the library will look for